 US-based agencies: $100 to $250 per hour.
 Higher rates should buy you more accountability, cleaner handoffs, and less ambiguity in the contract.
 They don’t automatically.
 A US agency with vague discovery and a lump-sum quote is no safer than an offshore shop.
 Rate is not a proxy for transparency.

 Outcome-based or fractional teams: variable, quoted by deliverable.
-When this model works, it aligns incentives: the team gets paid for what ships, not for how long they sat in meetings about it.
+When this model works, it aligns incentives — the team gets paid for what ships, not for how long they sat in meetings about it.
+If you’re evaluating how much an MVP will cost, this model is often the most predictable for first builds with a well-scoped brief.

 One observation that holds across all team models: the cheapest quote is often the one with the most unstated assumptions.